w3f/polkadot-wiki/docs/learn/xcm/journey/origins.md

 ```

 In the XCVM, the origin field of the XcmContext indicates which `MultiLocation`'s privilege level
-that the current programme is using to execute.
-The origin is important for enforcing restrictions
+that the current program is using to execute.
+The origin is important for enforcing restrictions and
-and ensuring appropriate execution of the instructions.
+ensuring appropriate execution of the instructions.

 There are multiple instructions in XCM that can alter the XcmContext origin field: